Our central image of the 4-day retreat: below the flame is a desert mother holding a scroll that reads, “Light the divine fire within yourself.”

 Themes of the Desert Tradition

-Before embarking on specific passages, interpretations, and reflections, I’d like to briefly highlight the major themes that come through the desert teachings as a whole:
+Before embarking on specific teachings in the desert tradition, I’d like to briefly highlight the major themes that come through these teachings as a whole:

 - Vision: There is a commitment to another intensity, a deeper communion of radiance and compassion that enables a person to become “all flame.”